Twitch: Fake Streamers and Viewbots

 “Take, for instance, Casinoblast, which seemingly did not exist until yesterday, but which peaked at just over 25,000 concurrent viewers during a seven-hour debut stream that showed a simple jackpot game basically playing itself.
 When it started, it had zero followers and was following zero other streamers.
 It now has just 20 followers despite having allegedly been viewed by thousands of people yesterday.”

-Countless other examples of similar channels appearing and disappearing just as quickly can be found across casino and slots forums.
+Countless other examples of similar channels appearing and disappearing just as quickly can be found across casinos and slots forums.

 These channels will also use bots to fill their chat boxes with nonsense chatter which is equally easy to spot (again taken from the Kotaku article)